juanduranc/broompy/README.md

 # Clean Assist

-Clean Assist is a simple library to help data scientists observe a summary of any DataFrame they would like to clean.
+Clean Assist is a simple library to help data scientists observe a summary of any DataFrame they would like to clean.<br>
+This library also help view observe how close are you variables to a normal distribution.

 ### To import library: copy paste the green colored code to your python code:
 ```diff